richard pryor, 'live in concert'

 You've probably heard somebody quote at least one line from "New in Town."
 Mulaney's 2012 special is one of those shows you can watch over and over and never get sick of.
 He's the type of comic that tackles a range of topics so broad you might think he was doing an open mic (think quicksand and "Home Alone 2"), but nails every single one of them with a level of wit and comedic precision most comics only dream of.

 Jerrod Carmichael is one of those comics that obliterates your sense of time outside of the club.
 You hang on his every word, almost like it's a one-on-one conversation.
-His latest HBO special (expertly directed by Burnham) is a killer; he hits important stuff like Donald Trump and race relations, as well as not-so-important stuff like if he would let Beyoncé fight his mom.
+This HBO special (expertly directed by Burnham) is a killer; he hits important stuff such as Donald Trump and race relations, as well as not-so-important stuff including if he would let Beyoncé fight his mom.
 "8" is a grand slam.

 The title of his special pretty much sums up Martin's sense of humor.
 A modern-day Steven Wright, his sense of humor is wholly original and guaranteed to catch you off guard with every joke.
 Not only does Martin have the gift of looking at the world in a really strange way, he has the gift of bringing you into it.

-"Baby Cobra" is groundbreaking for a couple of reasons.
-First and most important, Wong is here to give a voice to the supremely underrepresented world of female Asian comics.
-Second, it's one of the funniest specials of 2016.
-"Baby Cobra" is outstanding -- whatever rave reviews you've heard are spot on.
+"Baby Cobra" was groundbreaking in 2016, when Wong arrived to give a voice to the supremely underrepresented world of female Asian comics.
+It remains outstanding — whatever rave reviews you've heard are spot on.
 Oh, and she's pregnant, on top of it all.

 Does Tom Segura actually have half the conversations he claims to?
 Probably not, but who cares?
 Watching him reenact them is a treat.
 Something about the way he hits the subtle nuances of normal human interactions is perfect.
 "Completely Normal" is the funniest thing you'll see this week.